wippyai/local/readme.md

 </div>

 Wippy Portable is a desktop application that brings AI agent collaboration directly to your computer.
 Run sophisticated AI workflows locally with full privacy and control over your data.
+The platform evolves with your needs - agents can enhance capabilities and create new tools with your approval, building a personalized AI environment that grows more powerful over time.

 ## Features